 I get a lot of photo requests that I can't fill - I wish I had more time - but I prefer to do the western Rockingham County, Virginia and Mathias, West Virginia areas.
-I can go as far north as Broadway/Timberville or south to Dayton/Bridgewater/Mossy Creek.
-I prefer not to do eastern Rockingham or Augusta County.
+I can go as far north as Shenandoah County or south to Dayton/Bridgewater/Mossy Creek.
 I have gotten several requests for Pendleton County, West Virginia, which is about 40+ miles from me.
 I don't know if I can ever get out that way.

-Please use the edit link on the upper right corner of a memorial if you would like me to make additions, corrections, or add links, and I will do so.
-I am happy to make reasonable transfers.
-I have noticed some people are very good about making corrections or adding information right away, and others seem not to do it all.
+Please use the edit link on the upper right corner of a memorial if you would like me to make additions, corrections, or add links, and I will do so. ***PLEASE DO NOT ASK FOR EDITS ON MY MESSAGE BOARD.
+THEY MUST BE DONE THROUGH THE EDIT TAB ON THE MEMORIAL SO A LINK TO THE CORRECT MEMORIAL IS INCLUDED WITH THE EMAIL.*** I am happy to make transfers within guidelines.

 Helpful tip if anyone needs lots of pics from the same cemetery - I know there is a limit of 20 requests per week, so if you need more than that, please put the extra names in the Note section of your request for each cemetery - this will really help the photo volunteers and decrease the amount of repeat trips out to the same cemetery.